-measure hiring manager satisfaction as one of your key metrics
+measure hiring manager satisfaction as one of your key metrics with this survey

-Before we begin an engagement, we distribute Hiring Manager surveys to establish a baseline from which to measure future recruitment performance.
+Before we begin an engagement, we distribute Hiring Manager satisfaction surveys to establish a baseline to measure future recruitment performance.
 These Hiring Manager Surveys are a subjective measurement of your recruiting, but the Hiring Managers’ perceptions of the recruiting function are ultimately the most important metric.
 If you are not focused on making the Hiring Managers and candidates happy, you are not managing the function with the real customers in mind.

 If you have any questions on using our hiring manager and recruiting surveys, please contact us.
 We hope these help evaluate your current recruiting performance!